 Major in Art at UMW

-Our flexible curriculum reflects UMW’s liberal arts mission, preparing students for a wide range of paths in the arts, education, and creative industries.
-Small class sizes and close faculty mentorship define the program, supporting each student’s artistic growth from introductory courses through the senior exhibition and prepare them well for Life after Mary Washington.
+Our flexible curriculum reflects UMW’s liberal arts mission and prepares students for a wide range of paths in the arts, education, and creative industries.
+Small class sizes and close faculty mentorship support each student’s creative and professional growth from introductory courses through the senior exhibition.

 Core Foundations